RareMojo/YoBot-Discord/README.md

 - `update_bot` Flag used for first time setup or updating `YoBot` with new settings.

 ### Project Structure
-- `Root Directory:` Contains the main Python scripts for launching and setting up `YoBot`, as well as the following subdirectories:
+- `YoBot-Discord:` Root directory, contains the main Python scripts for launching and setting up `YoBot`, as well as the following subdirectories:
-    - `docs:` Contains the documentation for `YoBot`.
     - `resources:` Contains all `YoBot` resources such as images, sounds, and texts.
-    - `configs:` Contains JSON configuration files for `YoBot`.
+    - `configs:` Contains JSON configuration files for `YoBot`. *DO NOT SHARE THIS FILE*
     - `logs:` The location for storing log files.
     - `src:` Contains the main source code for `YoBot`'s features, divided into separate modules, including `Cogs`.
         - `bot:` This is where `YoBot` is stored.
 Contains anything especially particular for `YoBot`.